Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Exterior products and compound matrices

-where the last equality uses properties 1 and 2 from \cref{thm:multcompoundprops}. \end{proof} Multiplicative compound matrices are straightforward to compute directly, at least when $n$ is small.
-Additive compound matrices can be computed with symbolic manipulation.
-In our computational examples we compute additive compounds using Julia with the DynamicPolynomials.jl package \citep{benoit_legat_2024_11106280}.
-Explicit formulas for the elements of additive compounds also exist \citep{margaliot2019revisiting}.
+where the third equality uses property 1 from \cref{thm:multcompoundprops}, and the fourth equality uses property 3. \end{proof} Multiplicative compound matrices are straightforward to compute directly, at least when $n$ is small.
+Additive compound matrices can be found with symbolic computation.